-The 12th edition of the ICC Cricket World Cup is starting in England from May 30.
+The 13th edition of the ICC Men’s Cricket World Cup is starting in India from Oct 5.
 For this, all the 10 teams are working hard on the field.
 But before that we are going to tell you about the five most successful bowlers in World Cup history.
 Let’s know…

 Glenn McGrath (Australia)

-Former Australian leg-spinner Glenn McGrath has the record of taking the most wickets in the ODI World Cup.
+Former Australian Right-arm fast-medium Glenn McGrath has the record of taking the most wickets in the ODI World Cup.
 McGrath has taken 71 wickets in 39 innings of 39 World Cup matches.
 During this period, their economy was 3.96.
 His best bowling performance was 7 for 15 runs.

 Muttiah Muralitharan (Sri Lanka)